adobe/aem-dispatcher-experiments/README.md

 # AEM 6.5 Dispatcher Experiments

-This repository contains a collection of Dispatcher experiments in a take-home lab format.
+This repository contains a collection of Dispatcher experiments in take-home lab format.
 The content is intended for intermediate to advanced AEM developers and customizers.

 ## Goal

-The goal of these experiments is to raise awareness about the Dispatcher and provide a project for test driving its feature set.
+The goal of these experiments is to raise awareness about the Dispatcher, and provide a project for test driving its feature set.

 ## Non-Goals